timjacksonm/Structural-Project/README.md

 #### Retrospec

 <p>I realize that I still only scratched the surface.
 You can run typescript and nexus and have a graphql file generated automatically.
 There is intellisense support in vscode that I would like to use in the future.
 It is used by pretty much any language.
 You can have subscriptions to connect messenger chats or maybe a counter that auto updates.
 You can setup variables to dynamically add data to arguments in a query or mutation.
-There is a lot and I am intrigued to learn more.</p>
+There is a lot and I am intrigued to learn more.
+I also plan to get into Typescript very soon but felt it may have been to much to tackle with a query langauge I have not used before.</p>

 ## Improvements